DEFRA/defra-ai-sdlc/pages/getting-started/project-setup.md

 ### 1. Install an AI coding assistant

-Install Cursor or another Defra-approved coding assistant.
+Install Cursor or another coding assistant from the [Defra Approved Tools](../appendix/defra-approved-tools.md) list.

 ### 2. Turn on privacy settings